alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-tawassul-through-creatures.md

 ---
-layout: post
-title: "Tawassul through creatures"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5441, Question 2"
-category: [fatwas, tawassul]
-hijri: Dhul-Hijjah 8, 1441
 date: 2020-07-29
 group1: true
-locale: en
+hijri: Dhul-Hijjah 8, 1441
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5441, Question 2
 summary: Thus, whoever claims that Allah is not above or below us or to our right or left has contradicted the evidence of the Qur'an and Sunnah.
+title: Tawassul through creatures
 ---

 ### Question: